openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 However, for Single-Node we will continue to check the conventional way to be able to support the upgrade flow from 4.11 -> 4.12.
 After 4.12 release that logic should no longer be needed and will be removed.

+### Node Admission Plugin

+We want to ensure that nodes that are not setup for CPU Partitioning do not get added to a cluster that is designated for CPU Partitioning.
+We will create an admission plugin for Nodes that will validate if a cluster is setup for CPU Partitioning then the node MUST contain a Capacity resource for `workload.openshift.io/cores`.
+All node creation requests from Kubelet currently add that information on boot up when registering with the API Server, we will leverage that to ensure a CPU Partitioned cluster only contains nodes created for CPU Partitioning.

+We will also keep in mind upgrades from Single Node clusters which already contain this feature.
+During initial upgrade, Single Node clusters will not contain the CPUPartitioningMode, for this reason we will fall back to checking with the old logic for Single Node to insure we do not cause issues when upgrading.
+This check for Single Node should be something that happens on initial upgrades, as NTO will update the `Infra.Status.CPUPartitioningMode` to the correct value after initial boot.

 ### Performance Profile Controller